Skip to content

 What is Email Therapy?

 Some people find it easier to express themselves through writing, rather than talking face to face or over the phone.
 Email therapy allows you to take however long you need to articulate what you need to say.
 I will spend one hour reading your email and writing my therapeutic response.
 You will receive my response before the end of the next working day.
-If you want, this can be done using ProtonMail (encrypted email service).
+If you prefer, this can be done using ProtonMail (encrypted email service).

 What can you help with?